 The commission will maintain a list of institutions holding a valid Certificate of Registration.
-Hard copies of this list are available to the public for a nominal fee.
-The list will be made available for free download from www.mccb.edu.
+The list of all registered schools is available for viewing from www.mccb.edu.

 3.29 REQUIREMENTS FOR SUBMITTING APPLICATIONS

 This section outlines the requirements for submitting applications to the Commission on Proprietary School and College Registration.
 The commission may request additional information needed to make a determination regarding any application.